tc39/notes/meetings/2017-03/mar-23.md

 RX: It's confusing for me to understand if it's not going to have a timezone attached to it, otherwise it should be contiguous.

-MJ: `LocalDateTime` as a type, is contiguous without a timezone reference at all.
+MAJ: `LocalDateTime` as a type, is contiguous without a timezone reference at all.
 If I add an hour, I add an hour, if a day, it's one contiguous day.
 There's no relation to a timezone.

 RX: Just like UTC?

-MJ: Correct, except UTC is relatable back to a date in time, whereas here I just have an amount of time, no way to relate it back to a specific point in time.
+MAJ: Correct, except UTC is relatable back to a date in time, whereas here I just have an amount of time, no way to relate it back to a specific point in time.

 MPT: Matt, Is it the case...
 I feel like John makes it you have to do conversion....??

-MJ: That's the difference between period and duration in the Noda API.
+MAJ: That's the difference between period and duration in the Noda API.

 MPT: So what we're saying to breaking things down...
 If you have a LocalDateTime type, the author made the decision that you could only do calendar computation, day or bigger.
 This means you circumvent this ambiguous time problem.
 If you want to move to hours or minutes, you'd have to convert into a ZonedDateTime.

-MJ: The real distinction to keep in mind is that `LocalDateTime` doesn't have a time zone reference.
+MAJ: The real distinction to keep in mind is that `LocalDateTime` doesn't have a time zone reference.

 RX: Ok, thank you, I understand.